MĀORI TERRORISM IN NZ?

 On 15 October 2007, private homes throughout New Zealand were raided by squads of police, for the most part in full riot gear, carrying machine guns and handguns with knives strapped to their black garments.
 The raids occurred at dawn, under cover of darkness.

 One of those arrested was Vietnam veteran Tuhoe Lambert, who lived in South Auckland with his family.
-At 6am, the police arrived, ordering the whole family into the street at gunpoint, including his 12 year old daughter, Patricia.
+At 6am, the police arrived, ordering the whole family into the street at gunpoint, including his 12-year-old daughter, Patricia.
 The house was then ransacked.

 Later that morning, the police occupied and locked down Ruātoki, a small Māori town on the western edge of the Urewera Valley.